openid/OpenYOLO-Spec/common/definitions.md

 Before providing a high level overview of the OpenYOLO operations, some terms that will be used throughout the discussion must be defined.
 Where data structures are described, this document uses
 [Protocol Buffer v3 messages][protobuf] as the definition language.
+Where specific message instances are described, the [Protocol Buffer v3 JSON encoding][protobuf-json] is used.

 ## Credentials